-A recipe for quick and easy salsa verde made with tomatillos and jalapeno peppers, which can be served as a table sauce, hot sauce, or as a salsa with tortilla chips.
+The best salsa verde recipe made with tomatillos and jalapeno peppers.
+Serve it up as a table sauce, hot sauce, or as a salsa with tortilla chips.
 This is the ultimate green salsa.

 How to Make Salsa Verde